-The accounting policies set out in note 2 have been applied in preparing the financial statements for the year ended 31st March, 2020, the comparative information presented in these financial statements for the year ended 31st March, 2019 and in the preparation of an opening Ind AS balance sheet as at 26 October, 2018 (the date of transition).
+The accounting policies set out in note 2 have been applied in preparing the financial statements for the year ended 31st March, 2020, the comparative information presented in these financial statements for the year ended 31st March, 2019 and in the preparation of an opening Ind AS balance sheet as at 26 April, 2018 (the date of transition for the purpose of fit for consolidation).
 In preparing its opening Ind AS balance sheet, the Company has adjusted the amounts reported previously in financial statements prepared in accordance with the accounting standards notified under Companies (Accounting Standards) Rules, 2006 (as amended) and other relevant provisions of the Act (previous GAAP or Indian GAAP).

-The Company has prepared the opening Balance Sheet as per Ind AS as of the transition date which is 1 April.
-2018, by
+The Company has prepared the opening Balance Sheet as per Ind AS as of the transition date which is 26 April, 2018, by